Current Account in Finland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Economic activity decreased 3.2% year-on-year in working-day adjusted terms in September, matching August’s drop.
+Economic activity rose 5.4% year-on-year in working-day adjusted terms in March, which was above February's 3.6% increase.